drhirn/fhem-rhasspy/README.md

 Because of the multi-line settings, instead of configuring this intent with the attribute *rhasspyMapping*, a separate attribute *rhasspyColors* is used.

-To add this new attribute to the device, create/edit the attribute *userattr*:\
-`attr <deviceName> userattr rhasspyColors:textField-long`

-Afterwards it's possible to add entries the *rhasspyColors* using following format:\
+The content of the *rhasspyColors* uses the following format:\
 `Colorname=cmd`

 Settings: